Wrangler491/AA3000-DSP/README.md

 U124 PAL equations contained errors in the equations for dspINT1 and dspMI6.
 The files here correct those errors.

-Unfortunately, the Information Manual scan ends part way through the document.
-Let me know if you have the complete thing!
+The critical Information Manual that provides all the detail about the DSP is here, split into sections in order to meet the filesize limits on Github